Adolescence: Sense of identity

 Egocentrism in adolescents forms a self-conscious desire to feel important in their peer groups and enjoy social acceptance.
 Unlike the conflicting aspects of self-concept, identity represents a coherent sense of self stable across circumstances and including past experiences and future goals.
 Everyone has a self-concept, whereas Erik Erikson argued that not everyone fully achieves identity.
 Erikson's theory of stages of development includes the identity crisis in which adolescents must explore different possibilities and integrate different parts of themselves before committing to their beliefs.
 He described the resolution of this process as a stage of "identity achievement" but also stressed that the identity challenge "is never fully resolved once and for all at one point in time".
 Adolescents begin by defining themselves based on their crowd membership.
 "Clothes help teens explore new identities, separate from parents, and bond with peers."
-Fashion has played a major role when it comes to teenagers "finding their selves"; Fashion is always evolving, which corresponds with the evolution of change in the personality of teenagers.
+Fashion plays a major role when it comes to teenagers finding themselves; fashion is always evolving, which corresponds with the evolution of change in the personality of teenagers.
 Adolescents attempt to define their identity by consciously styling themselves in different manners to find what best suits them.
 Trial and error in matching both their perceived image and the image others respond to and see, allows for the adolescent to grasp an understanding of who they are.

-Just as fashion is evolving to influence adolescents so is the media.
+Just as fashion is evolving to influence adolescents, so is the media.
 "Modern life takes place amidst a never-ending barrage of flesh on screens, pages, and billboards."
 This barrage consciously or subconsciously registers into the mind causing issues with self-image a factor that contributes to an adolescence sense of identity.
 Researcher James Marcia developed the current method for testing an individual's progress along these stages.
 His questions are divided into three categories: occupation, ideology, and interpersonal relationships.
 Answers are scored based on the extent to which the individual has explored and the degree to which he has made commitments.
 The result is classification of the individual into a) identity diffusion in which all children begin, b) Identity Foreclosure in which commitments are made without the exploration of alternatives, c) Moratorium, or the process of exploration, or d) Identity Achievement in which Moratorium has occurred and resulted in commitments.

 Research since reveals self-examination beginning early in adolescence, but identity achievement rarely occurring before age 18.
 The freshman year of college influences identity development significantly, but may actually prolong psychosocial moratorium by encouraging reexamination of previous commitments and further exploration of alternate possibilities without encouraging resolution.
 For the most part, evidence has supported Erikson's stages: each correlates with the personality traits he originally predicted.
 Studies also confirm the impermanence of the stages; there is no final endpoint in identity development.